 Orthopedic Sports Medicine

-She treats patients with all types of shoulder, knee and elbow disorders including traumatic injuries, shoulder instabilities, labral tears, rotator cuff injuries, arthritis, sports-related injuries, arthroscopically-treated problems, total shoulder replacement as well as shoulder and collar bone (clavicle) fractures.
-An avid runner, Dr. Bishop also has an interest in working with endurance athletes.
+She treats patients with all types of shoulder and elbow disorders including traumatic injuries, shoulder instabilities, labral tears, rotator cuff injuries, arthritis, sports-related injuries, arthroscopically-treated problems, total shoulder and reverse total shoulder replacement as well as shoulder and collar bone (clavicle) fractures.
+One particular focus for her is revision shoulder instability procedures, especially instability (dislocations) due to bone loss.
+Not only is this an area of clinical interest but also a focus of her research.

 Dr. Bishop is certified by the American Board of Orthopaedic Surgery.
 She is a member of The American Academy of Orthopaedic Surgeons as well as the Ohio Medical Association and the Columbus Orthopaedic Society.
-She is a member of the American Orthopaedic Association Emerging leaders program.
+She is a member of the American Orthopaedic Association and is one of only seven women shoulder surgeons in the country inducted into the prestigious American Shoulder and Elbow Surgeons Society.

-Dr. Bishop is very involved in education and is the director of The Ohio State University Medical School second year musculoskeletal course.
+Dr. Bishop is the Chief of the Division of Shoulder Surgery for the Ohio State Department of Orthopaedics.
+She is very involved in education and is the director of The Ohio State University Medical School musculoskeletal course.
 She is the associate program director of resident education for the Ohio State orthopaedic residency program.
 She has won multiple teaching awards, including Teacher of the Year from the OSU College of Medicine and the orthopaedic residency program.